woossi0/suite/docs/usermanual/source/install/redhat/packages.rst

 Upgrading from 4.9.0 to |version|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to upgrade Boundless Suite 4.9.0 to |version| on Red Hat-based Linux distributions.
+This section describes how to upgrade Boundless Server 4.9.0 to |version| on Red Hat-based Linux distributions.

 .. note::